-Irrespective of this, MLP declares that it will deviate from above recommendations C.1 sentence 5, C.6, C.7, C.8, C.9, C.10 and D.4 of the GCGC 2019 in the financial year 2021 and will continue to do so in the financial year 2022, since the Supervisory Board has not approved any fixed targets for the number of independent Supervisory Board members, does not agree with the definition of independence in the GCGC 2019, has not stipulated any appropriate number of independent Supervisory Board members in the sense of the GCGC 2019 and also has not provided their names, instead considering appointments on the basis of the respective qualifications.
+MLP therefore declares that it is currently deviating from above recommendations (C.1 sentence 6, C.6, C.7, C.8, C.9, C.10 and D.4 of the GCGC 2022), as the Supervisory Board had not approved any fixed targets for the number of independent members of the Supervisory Board in the past, had not issued a definition of the term 'independence' in the GCGC 2022, had not specified any appropriate number of independent members of the Supervisory Board in the GCGC 2022 and had also not provided their names, but instead elected to fill vacant positions on the basis of the respective qualifications.
+However, MLP intends to follow the above recommendations after the election of new Supervisory Board members by the Annual General Meeting in 2023.

-Recommendation C.14 of the GCGC 2019 (inclusion of a curriculum vitae for candidate proposals)
+Recommendation C.14 of the GCGC 2022 (inclusion of a curriculum vitae for candidate proposals)

-As per the recommendations of the GCGC 2019, all candidate proposals are to be submitted to the Annual General Meeting together with a CV that provides information on the relevant knowledge, expertise and experience of the respective candidate.
+As per the recommendations of the GCGC 2022, all candidate proposals are to be submitted to the Annual General Meeting together with a CV that provides information on the relevant knowledge, expertise and experience of the respective candidate.